Why should we cleanse?

 Once our body has finished using these hormones it's essential that we are able to effectively excrete them.
 Don’t forget – this isn’t just about the removal of hormones we naturally produce, but also chemicals in our environment that can have a negative effect on our body.

-Here are five ways that an effective cleanse can be beneficial for balancing our hormones.
+Here are five ways that an effective cleanse can be beneficial for balancing our hormones:1.
+A balanced cycle

 A build-up of the hormone oestrogen may result in us experiencing an irregular cycle or cycles that are too long (more than 36 days in length), heavy periods, painful periods, PMS, weight gain or acne.
 Hormone imbalances longer term may affect other hormone glands such as the thyroid.